-In ancient Greece used bulbous wine vessel (also Crater, Kratér) in the form of a bell or jug with a wide mouth at the top.
-The name means "mixing jug".
+A bellied wine vessel (also crater, kratér) used in ancient Greece in the shape of a bell or jug with a wide mouth at the top.
 These vessels were made of clay or bronze and decorated with reliefs and paintings.
 Most of them had a height of 30 to 45 centimetres and a volume of about 50 to 100 litres.
-The first of the many artifacts found date from the 10th century BC.
-The vessel was used for mixing wine with water, which was common at that time.
-It was regularly used at the symposium, as is attested by drinking scenes in Greek vase paintings.
-It was placed on the floor next to the guests in the camp.
-From the crater the wine was then poured into the smaller Oinochoen (Chous, Olpe) and from there into handy drinking vessels like Kantharos.
+The first of the many artefacts found date back to the 10th century BC.
+The vessel was used for mixing wine with water, which was common at the time.
+It was regularly used at the symposion, which is attested by drinking scenes on Greek vase paintings.
+It stood on the floor next to the guests who were camped out.
+The wine was then poured from the crater into the smaller oinochoes (chous, olpe) and from there into handy drinking vessels such as kantharos.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen